 The hunters are very expert in loading their guns.
 On their right side is slung a powder horn and in their mouths they carry their ball, loading as they ride by merely pouring in an unequal charge of powder, on top of which they drop a ball without any wadding.
 Riding up alongside of their victim they drop the muzzle of the gun and instantly fire.
 It often happens however, by the careless mode of loading their guns burst, by the ball sliding down the barrel before they can discharge it.

-If you want to know how flintlock guns are SUPPOSED to be loaded and fired, see here: http://nancymargueriteanderson.com/flintlock-guns/
+The men on the Métis Bison Hunts hunted with flintlock guns.
+If you want to know how these flintlock guns are SUPPOSED to be loaded and fired, see here: https://nancymargueriteanderson.com/flintlock-guns/

-Paul Kane also wrote about his experiences on the buffalo hunt with the Métis from Red River:
+Paul Kane also wrote about his experiences on the Métis Bison Hunts with the men from Red River:

 Everything being adjusted, we all walked our horses towards the herd.
 By the time we had gone about two hundred yards, the herd perceived us, and started off in the opposite direction at the top of their speed.
 We now put our horses to the full gallop, and in twenty minutes were in their midst.
 There could not have been less than four or five thousand in our immediate vicinity, all bulls, not a single cow amongst them.